 1. Wireless Repeater Mode (WDS)

-WDS is a system that enables the interconnection of access points wirelessly.
-It allows an ADSL router to connect to the primary router and act as a repeater.
+WDS is a feature allowing access points to be interconnected wirelessly.
+It is also a feature that allows the ADSL router to connect with the main router and then work as a repeater.

 Steps to Configure WDS: